Our Favorite 100 Grocery Store Backpacking Foods

 COOKIES & CANDY

-The cookies and candy aisle is full of backpacking snack ideas for when you need a quick burst of energy.
-For longer-lasting energy, pair these sugary snacks with a protein source (like nuts or cheese).
+The cookies and candy aisle is full of backpacking snack ideas for a quick burst of energy.
+Pair these sugary snacks with a protein source (like nuts or cheese) for longer-lasting energy.

 M&Ms

-M&Ms are a good candy choice for hot weather because the hard coating keeps them from melting as readily as other chocolate does.
+M&Ms are an excellent candy choice for hot weather because the hard coating keeps them from melting as readily as other chocolate.

 • Cookies